MaroozaDev/MaroozaDev/README.md

-- 👋 Hi, I’m @MaroozaDev
+- 👋 Hi, I’m @Marooza
-- 👀 I’m interested in WebDevelopment, iOS Development and IT-Forensics
+- 👀 I’m a IT-Forensic, and self-taught Python Developer.
-- 🌱 I’m currently learning to get constantly better
+- 🌱 I'm interested in music and ethical hacking.

 - 📫 How to reach me ...